tien315/FNAL-Unity-Project/Documentation/1_creating_a_urdf.md

 ---

 ### <a name="reqs">Requirements</a>
+Performing the steps in this tutorial will require you to have ROS installed.
+You can follow the instructions for installing ROS [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
+It is recommended to install ROS Noetic on Ubuntu 20.04.3LTS as this was the setup used in this project.
+Other versions may have compatibility issues.

 To follow this tutorial you need to **clone** the following repositories.
 They contain the XACROs as well as the visual and collision meshes we will need to assemble our robot.